 Jesus As the Fulfillment of the Prophets

 It’s time now to return to Jesus as the fulfillment of the Law and the Prophets, especially the prophets.
 Isaiah looked ahead to a new covenant being established with his people; a king from the line of David with an everlasting kingdom; the restoration of Jerusalem and the kingdom; and the inclusion of Gentiles into the covenant people.
 What do we find in the New Testament that would help us to understand Jesus’ fulfillment of these prophecies?

 A New Covenant

 What is this new covenant?
-In the eighth chapter of Hebrews we find Jesus identified as the High Priest of a new covenant, the covenant foretold by Jeremiah.
-The author of Hebrews goes on to say that “By calling this covenant ‘new,’ he has made the first one obsolete; and what is obsolete and outdated will soon disappear.”
+In the eighth chapter of Hebrews, we find Jesus identified as the High Priest of a new covenant, the covenant foretold by Jeremiah.
+The author of Hebrews goes on to say, “By calling this covenant’ new,’ he has made the first one obsolete; and what is obsolete and outdated will soon disappear.”
 The first covenant was the one established at Sinai, and it is now outdated and obsolete.
-The new covenant that replaces it was foretold by Jeremiah and fulfilled in Jesus’ self-sacrifice.
+The new covenant that replaced it was foretold by Jeremiah and fulfilled in Jesus’ self-sacrifice.

 A King From the Line of David

 In Luke 1:26-38, God sends Gabriel to Mary, announcing to her that she would have a child.
 And not just any child.
 The son to be born to Mary would be called the Son of the Most High.
 And he would be a king who would rule on David’s throne.
 King over a kingdom that would never end.